Alan Mowbray

-Alan Mowbray (born Alfred Ernest Allen; 18 August 1896 – 25 March 1969) was an English stage and film actor who found success in Hollywood.
+Alan Mowbray MM (born Alfred Ernest Allen; 18 August 1896 – 25 March 1969) was an English stage and film actor who found success in Hollywood.

 Early life

 Mowbray was born in London, England.
 He served with distinction in the British Army in World War I, being awarded the Military Medal and the French Croix de Guerre for bravery in action.
 He applied for transfer to the Royal Air Force, which was granted just six days before the war ended.
 This placed him in London on Armistice Day.
 His service came to an end when the Royal Air Force wanted another seven years from him.